 We need to learn to bypass the monkey brain to unlock the keys to intellectual and spiritual development.
 So, the elements of our cultural programming are more often than not the obstacles to spiritual exploration.
 This is because this programming is not based on necessary survival knowledge.
 Instead, it is often overrun with religious beliefs and prejudices.

 Religions teach us to categorize people and determine if they are “safe” based on their beliefs.
 This includes our beliefs about the afterlife.
 Besides, these “beliefs” teach us to value people by gender, ethnicity, and race.
 The mythology justifies discrimination and persecution.
 So, it is easy to see how all of this gets in the way of spiritual exploration.

 Your personal growth depends on your ability to consider new information.
 You can tell to what extent bias and prejudice affect the primitive mind.
 Ask yourself these three questions:

-If your inner circle of friends are limited to very select beliefs you won’t grow.
-And, you are more likely to assimilate to etremist points of view.
+If your inner circle of friends is limited to a group of people who believe exactly like you, then you won’t grow.
+And, you are more likely to assimilate to extremist points of view.
 So, ask yourself, do you have people in your circle of friends from different backgrounds and spiritual beliefs?
 The more diverse your inner circle the more likely you are to encounter ideas and opinions that will help you grow.
 The more segregated and closed your social circle the less likely you are to grow.
 And, the greater the tendency you will reject any information that conflicts with the “groups” paradigm.

 3) Responding Instead of Thinking

-Do you find yourself reacting without understanding why?
-Are you easily distracted and spend time on things are of little value?
+Do you react without understanding why?
+Are you distracted and spend time on things that are of little value?
 Are you persuaded to buy products when you don’t need them?
 These are signs of groupthink manipulation.
 It shows you how powerful the cultural narrative is in your life.
 You are acting and reacting like a trout to a shiny object.

 Taking Control of The Primitive Mind